BibleTools

 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
 And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character;and character, hope.
 Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit which was given to us.

 All of this requires time.
 It is not God's purpose merely to save us, but to bring us to His image so that we will be prepared for His Kingdom.
 Our God is a Creator.
 He is reproducing Himself in us.
-Like a wise parent, He is judging, evaluating what is best for our development, then putting us through the next step in that ongoing process until we are born into His Kingdom.
+Like a wise parent, He is judging, evaluating what is best for our development, then putting us through the next step in that ongoing process until we inherit His Kingdom.
 This is a true understanding of a major portion of the doctrine of eternal judgment (Hebrews 6:2).

 John W. Ritenbaugh